vic-ma/website/content/posts/2025-10-15-test-post/index.md

 1. Find clue matches for the 2-Across clue.
 1. Assert that the results are `["EGGS", "EGGO", "EGGY"]`.

-I had a few more test cases like it, and I wanted to add way more.
-So, I knew that I had to refactor everything.
+So, before adding any new tests, I knew that I had to refactor everything first.

-### What I did
+### Functions and fixtures

 I first did two things to remove most of the boilerplate code:
 1. Add a test fixture that extracts the test setup code.